Checklist: Four Questions You Should Ask Yourself Before Hosting a Meeting

 Meetings cost lots of money.
-For proof, let's done some quick math to calculate a baseline cost.
-First, let's assume that every employee operates by the 2000 hours/year standard.
+Let's do some quick math to calculate a baseline cost for proof.
+First, assume that every employee operates by the 2000 hours/year standard.
 This means everyone works 40 hours a week for 50 weeks –don't forget the 2-week vacation.
 Using FYI.levels as our benchmark, the average baseline salary for an Amazon employee is $150k/ year.
 Again, we're talking about baseline salary, not compensation package, which often includes stock and bonus.

-If you host a 1hr meeting with six software engineers, then here's the math.
+If you host a 1hr meeting with six software engineers, here's the math.

 hours_per_year = 2000 salary = $150k hourly = salary / hours_per_year // $75/hr members = 6 engineers + 1 (you) // 7 total one_meeting = hourly * 7 // $525